What is the advantage of two-phase orthodontic treatment?

 Phase One: the foundation for a lifetime of beautiful teeth

-The goal of phase I treatment is to develop the jaw size to accommodate all of the permanent teeth, and to relate the upper and lower jaws to each other.
+Phase I treatment aims to develop the jaw size to accommodate all of the permanent teeth and relate the upper and lower jaws to each other.
 Children sometimes exhibit early signs of jaw problems as they grow and develop.
 An upper or lower jaw that is growing too much or not enough can be recognized at an early age.
 A screening evaluation is recommended for all children, beginning at the age of 7 years old.
-We are pleased to offer this examination at no charge; simply call our office to schedule a FREE new patient appointment.
+We are pleased to offer this examination at no charge; call our office to schedule a FREE new patient appointment.